valentynkt/BackendGarden/content/notes/Chain Of Responsibility Pattern.md

 >
 > 1. **Authentication:** Verify user credentials upon receiving a request.
 If authentication fails, no further checks are needed.
 > 2. **Data Sanitization:** After a colleague's suggestion, a step was added to clean the raw data in a request to prevent security vulnerabilities.
-> 3. **Brute Force Protection:** Following an observation about potential brute force attacks, a check was implemented to filter repeated failed requests from the same IP address.
+> 3. **Brute Force Protection:** Following an observation about potential brute force attacks, a check was implemented to filter repeated failed requests from the same [[Internet Protocol|IP]] address.
 > 4. **Caching:** To improve efficiency, another layer was added to return cached results for repeat requests containing the same data.
 >
 >However, integrating these checks led to bloated and tangled code.
 Modifications in one area could unintentionally affect others, complicating maintenance and reuse across different system components.